Law Enforcement Technology Officer Job Information

 Technological systems and infrastructure are critical to any modern police department.
 Because of this, technology officers need to have the unique know-how to understand what needs to be done and the authority to make it happen.
 Technology officers often hold high ranks within their departments and enjoy higher salaries, often earning more than $100,000 per year.

 Police technology sections, while critical, are often small, meaning opportunities are hard to come by.
-The best way to have a chance at working in police technology is to hone your technological knowledge and skills while continuing to serve your community.
+The best way to have a chance at working in police technology is to hone your technical knowledge and skills while continuing to serve your community.

 Volunteer to assist with major technology implementations within your department, read and stay up to date on police tech, and develop a vision for your agency so that you're ready and able to ace the job interview when a position does come available in your department.